oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/lsu_control/README.md

 There are many different ways to configure an LSU.
 As a programmer, the implementation you should choose depends on your design constraints.

-If the available FPGA resources limit your design, you can try the following:
+If your design is limited by the available FPGA resources, you can try the following:
   - Request a prefetching LSU instead of a burst-coalesced LSU for loads.
   - Disable the prefetching LSU, the burst-coalesced LSU, and caching, to infer a pipelined LSU.
   - Disable the LSU cache modifier to prevent the compiler from inferring any caching, especially if a cache will not be helpful for your design

-However, configuring an LSU solely based on the area may compromise throughput.
-In this tutorial, the access pattern is ideal for the prefetch LSU, and it will achieve the same throughput as the burst coalesced, but this is not always the case.
+However, configuring an LSU solely based on area may compromise throughput.
+In this tutorial, the access pattern is ideal for the prefetch LSU and it will achieve the same throughput as the burst coalesced, but this is not always the case.

 For more details on the descriptions of LSU controls, styles, and modifiers, refer to the LSU Controls section in the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).